 Non-parental custody grants the non-parent the right to make decisions regarding the residence, medical care, education, and other important matters.
 Non-parental custody can be granted either temporarily or permanently.

 While a child may be loved and cared for by several adults, non-parental custody can only be granted in limited circumstances.
 It is important to consult an experienced Washington non-parental custody lawyer about your legal options and the appropriate steps to obtain custody of the child.

 Joyce Schwensen is a dedicated attorney who helps people who are raising their grandchildren, nieces or nephews, or other children who are not their own.
 She is a Washington non-parental custody lawyer who can help you with the law if your grandchild or other child is in need of a parent and you are able to fulfill that role.
 Call today at (206) 367-1065 to set up a free consultation.

-Law Offices of Joyce S. Schwensen represents people aspiring to become parents across the state, including in Seattle, Tacoma, Spokane and Vancouver.
+Law Office of Joyce S. Schwensen represents people aspiring to become parents across the state, including in Seattle, Tacoma, Spokane and Vancouver.

 Information on Non-parental Custody

 - What Must Be Established in a Nonparent Custody Case